 Instead of getting a gourmet coffee every day, plan to save that $5 spent during the work week and have the $25 saved transferred to the trip account at the end of the week.

 If you’re able to sustain that level of savings per week, that will net you an astounding $1300 at the end of the year!

 With this kind of savings, you can find yourself sipping Colombian coffee in Cartagena, enjoying the coastal scene.

 How to Save Money for a Trip While You Shop

 No matter how hard you try, you’ll need to spend some money to get through life and this can be real test when you’re saving for your trip.

 There are a few online coupon shops, and here are two that are legit.

-Ebates offers cash back if you shop at the stores listed on their site.
-To get on the savings, you can make purchases via the thousands of stores on the Ebates.com website.
+Rakuten (formerly Ebates) offers cash back if you shop at the stores listed on their site.
+To get on the savings, you can make purchases via the thousands of stores on the Rakuten.com website.

-Ibotta is a free app that also provides you cash back for your purchases.
+Shopkick is a free app that pays you just for walking into stores.